drtamermansour/nu-ngs02/Day4/meta_GWAS.md

 We may be able to use the power of meta-analysis to resolve some of the questionably significant markers.

-Let's use METAL to run a fixed-effect meta-analysis weighted by sample number fore each study.
+Let's use METAL to run a meta-analysis of the effect size weighted by estimated standard errors for each study.

-Note: it is important to investigate what type of meta-analysis is most appropriate for your study, as each kind has limitations.
-For example, fixed effect meta-analyses will be biased under a large amount of heterogeneity.

 ### Run metal